Barhoumi-Nawres/Monitoring-temperature-with-Yocto-as-a-build-system-/README.md

 # Copy the iamge in SD card

-first you nedd to Identify the SD Card Device using the flowing command linux :
+First, you need to identify the SD card device using the following command in Linux:

 ```bash